imrisa/data_analysis/README.md

   frameborder="0"
 ></iframe>

-5. Result with p-value: p-value 0.0 Because of the p-value < 0.05, missing_minute_binned IS depending on minute
+5. Result with p-value: p-value 0.0 Because of the p-value < 0.05, reject H0 and missing_minute_binned IS depending on minute